 Residential development has expanded significantly over the past decade.
-The expansion of residential land uses implies a need to ensure proper servicing, minimizing of land use conflicts, and protect the rural qualities of the area, while meeting the needs of residents and limiting ribbon development along major roadways.
+The expansion of residential land uses implies a need to ensure proper servicing, minimize of land use conflicts, and protect the rural qualities of the area, while meeting the needs of residents.